Back in 1908, in Manchester, Catholic men in Britain founded ‘The Chums Benevolent Association’.

 Today, Catholics are held in greater respect but Christianity is increasingly under threat in our secular society.
 Our Catenian brotherhood continues to provide an oasis where Catholic men, their wives and their families meet people who share values that are an integral part of each of their lives.
 The aims of our founding fathers may perhaps be even more relevant today.

 Catenians promise to support fellow Catenians and their widows in good times and whenever they are sick or in trouble.
-When such trouble is of a financial nature, the Catenians have their own Charity that helps members, their wives and widows.
+When such trouble is of a financial nature, the Catenians have their own Benevolent Scheme that helps members, their wives or widows and children.
 Catenians also have a Bursary Scheme that provides funds to young people delivering qualifying charitable work anywhere around the world.

 The Catenian Association does not overlap with other excellent Catholic bodies like the SVP, KSC, CAFOD or SERRA but many Catenians are members in these organisations.
 It is also not surprising that as a proudly Catholic body it has amongst its members Eucharistic Ministers, Readers, Organisers of Covenants and Bazaars, School Managers & Governors... indeed all the necessary jobs that go with running our Church.
 Our Catenian Association takes no credit for this but is proud that men of this quality find it so very relevant and attractive.